Garoto Cósmico

 The film featured several Brazilian singers and actors such as Arnaldo Antunes, Vanessa da Mata, Wellington Nogueira and Belchior.
 It was the last film in which the actor Raul Cortez participated, voicing the character Giramundos.

 Plot

-Cósmico, Luna and Maninho are children of a futuristic world where lives are totally programmed.
+Cósmico, Luna and Maninho are children of a futuristic world where lives are fully programmed.
 One night, seeking to gain more points for a school bonus, the three children get lost in space and discover an infinite universe, forgotten in a small circus.
 After living new experiences, the world of programming sends a special representative to rescue them.
 Now they must choose their own paths.